-Prior to the actual submission of application, a draft application may be submitted without original documents to evaluate the possibility of approval of the application.
+Prior to the actual submission of the application, a draft application may be submitted without original documents to evaluate the possibility of approval of the application.
 The key parameters which are evaluated in this process are the scope of the qualifying holdings, the source of funds, business plan, the structure of the group holding along with voting rights.

 The final application must be submitted with details of identification of the applicants, business model and budget for the first three years and information about the applicant’s financial structure.
 Additional information also needs to be provided about corporate governance and internal practices of the applicant and the identity of key persons and directors of the applicant.